IPL 2018 Final: Prime Minister Narendra Modi has a special message for CSK, SRH

 — IndianPremierLeague (@IPL) 27 May 2018

-The Fit India campaign has been hailed by sportspersons across the country.
+The campaign has been hailed by sportspersons across the country.
 Recently former India captain Sunil Gavaskar lauded the initiative and said,”People from the film fraternity, sports, common citizens, members of armed forces, school teachers or even those toiling in fields and farms, their rising notes are building up to a crescendo.
 For me, it’s heartwarming that captain of Indian Cricket team Virat Kohli ji has included me in his challenge and I too have accepted his challenge.”

 For all the latest Sports News, download Indian Express App